 Visual Filter: Graphical Exploration of Network Security Log Files

 JE Stange, J Landstorfer, M Dörk and R Wettach.
 VizSec 2014.
-To appear.
 Proceedings of VizSec 2014 Visualization for Cyber Security.

 Network log files often need to be investigated manually for suspicious activity.
 The huge amount of log lines complicates maintaining an overview, navigation and quick pattern identification.
 We propose a system that uses an interactive visualization, a visual filter, representing the whole log in an overview, allowing to navigate and make context-preserving subselections with the visualization and in this way reducing the time and effort for security experts needed to identify patterns in the log file.
 This explorative interactive visualization is combined with focused querying to search for known suspicious terms that are then highlighted in the visualization and the log file itself.

 Weaving a Carpet from Log Entries: a Network Security Visualization Built with Co-Creation

 J Landstorfer, I Herrmann, JE Stange, M Dörk, R Wettach.
 VAST 2014.
 Proceedings of IEEE Symposium On Visual Analytics Science And Technology, Nov 2014.